CRISPR/Cas9 Gene Editing

 - In the event that an alternate host embryo strain is required, the additional costs incurred from purchasing and housing a special strain of stud males, will be charged to the investigator.
 The investigator will also pay the difference in purchase price between the cost of standard hybrid strains, and the cost of the embryo host strain selected.
 No guarantee will be made as to the number of injected embryos transferred, due to strain variability in embryo production.

-- C57BL/6 embryos are available at no additional cost per injection day, but without guarantee.
+- We will inject pure C57BL/6 embryos at no extra cost, but without guarantee.
 This strain tends to be less efficient due to high mortality post-injection, therefore two or three injection sessions are typically required to achieve the same results as one session using hybrid embryos.

 - Cancellation of injection within two weeks of the scheduled date will result in a $500 fee to cover the cost of embryo donors, hormones, and technician time.